yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous Delivery.md

 2. One table is the Microsoft team and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents its proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.